alumina-lang/alumina/MISSING.md

     - Type casts need to be explicit
     - Spaghetti gotos need to be converted to LLVM basic blocks
 - Clean up `mono`.
 It's a mess.
+  -  It's been slightly cleaned up, and a major rewrite will probably never happen.
+I'd like to start focusing on the self-hosting compiler instead.
 - Should monomorphization and type checking be separate stages?
 Can this even be done with the loose duck-typed language?
 - Will the compiler architecture scale to large programs?
-Is it possible to pre-compile the libraries at least to AST?
+    - So far it's looking good.
+Stdlib is ~70k lines of code and it compiles with tests in half a second.
+With serialized AST it's even faster and the bottleneck is mono, which means that even as stlib grows, small programs will still be fast to compile.
 - AST expression should have a convenience builder, like the one for IR expressions. `expressions.rs` is overly verbose right now, especially with all the span tagging.
 - Most panics should probably use `ice!` macro to report the source span where the compiler panicked
 - Cross-compilation